objarni/grep-with-marketing/README.md

 The surgery procedure
 ---------------------
 0. initial state of production code - main branch
-1. get patient into surgery, everything compiles - with_surgery
+1. get patient into surgery which builds, but empty stubs - with_surgery
 2. ready to start writing unit tests - stubs provided for convenience - with_stubs_no_tests
 2. write unit tests and stubs for patient - with_coverage
 3. refactor to have abstractions so we can insert stubs without needing surgery - with_abstractions